Q.U.B.E.

-Q.U.B.E. (derived from the word Quick Understanding of Block Extrusion) is a physics-based puzzle video game developed and published by Toxic Games, with help from Indie Fund, a group of independent game developers.
+Q.U.B.E. is a physics-based puzzle video game developed and published by Toxic Games, with help from Indie Fund, a group of independent game developers.
 The game, an expansion of a student project by the founding members of Toxic Games, was released for Microsoft Windows through a number of digital distribution platforms, first through Desura on 17 December 2011 and then through Steam on 6 January 2012.
-An OS X port was later released on 17 December 2012 through Steam and on 18 December 2012 through Desura.
+An OS X port was later released in December 2012 through Steam and Desura.

 In the game, the player guides their avatar through a series of levels to make their way to an exit.
 The player character is equipped with special gloves that can perform a number of functions on specific blocks to reach the exit.
 The game employs a sterile monochromatic environment that highlights the coloured blocks that the player can interact with, and has been compared to the Portal series.

-A sequel Q.U.B.E.
-2 was announced in August 2017, and was released on Windows, macOS, PlayStation 4 and Xbox One on 13 March 2018.
+A sequel, Q.U.B.E.
+2, was released for Windows, macOS, PlayStation 4 and Xbox One on 13 March 2018.